 Guided tours

-Museum entry is by guided tour only, fist-come, first-serve.
+Museum entry is by guided tour only, first-come, first-serve.
 They last 45 minutes and occur every 30 minutes from open to close.
-The museum welcomes visitors year round, except on select holidays and on Mondays when it’s closed.
+The museum welcomes visitors year-round, except on select holidays and on Mondays when it’s closed.

 The walking tour leads you through 16 rooms over 3 floors.
-There’s something entertaining in every room, and the knowledgable guides provide a memorable tour.
+Something is entertaining in every room, and the knowledgeable guides provide a memorable tour.
 In addition to the museum, there’s a gift shop available in the house, full of various related souvenirs.

 Museum exhibits

 In the Molly Brown House Museum, people will see many of Molly Brown’s collections that came from different parts of the world because of her passion for traveling.
-There are so many things to see (with over 10,000 historic objects) and learn inside museum, like her very fashionable clothes during her time, state-of-the-art Victorian furniture and some taxidermy animals hanging on dining walls, perched on furniture and positioned on the ground.
+There are so many things to see (with over 10,000 historic objects) and learn inside the museum, like her very fashionable clothes during her time, state-of-the-art Victorian furniture,e and some taxidermy animals hanging on dining walls, perched on furniture, and positioned on the ground.

-The museum also houses a permanent collection on James Joseph Brown, Molly’s husband.
+The museum also houses a permanent collection of James Joseph Brown, Molly’s husband.
 The on-site Natural Resources Center contains information on how the Browns’ made their wealth, through James’ mining operations.

-Occasionally, some organizations and exhibitors also showcase the influence of Molly Brown as Denver’s fashion icon, American socialite, philanthropist and activist.
-Some exhibits about what she wears during her existence were held in Molly Brown House Museum, which also highlight her life – from a period of time traversing the end of the WWI through the Great Depression years.
+Occasionally, some organizations and exhibitors also showcase the influence of Molly Brown as Denver’s fashion icon, American socialite, philanthropist, and activist.
+Some exhibits about what she wore during her existence were held in the Molly Brown House Museum, which also highlights her life – from a period traversing the end of WWI through the Great Depression years.

 Details